martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 ## Stores abroad who are worth checking out

 * **Kamerastore (Finland)** I'm always a bit confused by how many different sites these guys have, but Kamerastore are very active in the film camera world for repairs and sales.
-They main one linked here has an extensive range of kit, well described.
+The main one linked here has an extensive range of kit, well described.
 I've bought Pentax 6x7 extension tubes from them and they arrived pretty fast, for a reasonable delivery price. [https://kameratori.fi/en](https://kameratori.fi/en)

 I would love it if anyone has any others to share.